Cycling74/rnbo.unity.audioplugin/README.md

 adapter code you need to convert your RNBO C++ export into a plugin that you can load in Unity.

 ### File Structure and Building

+If you are on Windows, see some important [Building on Windows](#building-on-windows) notes below.

 The source code of the Plugin itself is in the `src/` directory.
 In general use of this repository, you shouldn't need to change anything in that directory.